 Even if you asked the company to start providing the service before the end of the withdrawal period, your right to withdraw still applies.
 If the company has started providing the service and you withdraw it, you will have to pay the company reasonable compensation, which is calculated as a share of the total price.

-You do not have to pay for a service that the company provided partly or in full during the withdrawal period if the company started providing it during the withdrawal period without your consent, or if the company did not inform you of the conditions for using your right to withdraw or having to pay compensation if you withdraw.
+You do not have to pay for a service that the company provided partly or in full during the cancellation period if the company started providing it during the cancellation period without your specific request, or if the company did not inform you of the conditions for using your right to cancel or having to pay compensation if you withdraw.

 The right of withdrawal does not apply to:

-- a service that has been provided in full at your specific request and you have been told that you do not have the right to withdraw.
+- service that has been fully performed upon your express request and you have also accepted that you will lose your right to withdraw once the service has been completed.
 In such contracts as broadband or pay-TV subscriptions, however, the service will only have been provided fully when the contract expires, rather than when the connection has been set up for you to use the service.

 - urgent repairs or maintenance on a site to which the company comes at your request, for example if you ask the company to repair a leaking pipe.